FabricExile/kludge/doc/tutorial-wrapping-a-type.md

 These lines are fairly self explanitory, but the details are:

 - The `add_member` line adds a member to the type.
 Since the member is private it is not strictly necessary to provide this line, but Kludge discover does anyway for completeness.
-(Note that if the type is declared using `add_in_place_type` as covered in [Type Wrapping Semantics](types.md) then the members must be provided even if they aren't public)
+(Note that if the type is declared using `add_in_place_type` as covered in [Wrapping Types](adl-types.md) then the members must be provided even if they aren't public)

 - The `add_ctor` line adds a constructor for the type.
 The constructor takes no parameters, as indiciated by the empty array.

 - The `add_method` lines add methods to the type.
 In each case the parameters are the name of the method, the return type, and the list of parameters, and finally the `ThisAccess` which specifies if the function is `const`, `static` or "mutable" (neither `static` nor `const`).

+More information on these description language methods can be found in [Wrapping Methods and Method-Like Type Additions](adl-methods.md).

 Now, use `kludge generate` to generate the extension: